The Fiances: Release

 The Fiancés was screened in May 1963 at the Cannes Film Festival and in September the same year at the first New York Film Festival.

 Reception

 In his May 1963 review for Il Giorno, Piero Bianchi titled The Fiancés "a subtle elegy, a work in a minor but accurate and profound tone", also commending Olmi's choice of the main actors.

 Upon the film's regular cinema opening in New York in January 1964, Bosley Crowther of The New York Times certified Olmi "a remarkable ability to make images speak" and The Fiancés a "profound agitation of mood", but also pointed out a lack of "large-scale social comment and implications of irony" which he had found in the director's earlier The Sound of Trumpets.

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 5 reviews.

 Legacy

 The Fiancés was screened as part of retrospectives at the Berlin International Film Festival in 2002, at the Harvard Film Archive in 2015, and repeatedly at the Cinémathèque française.